jonpither/cider-spy-nrepl/README.md

 ## Middleware

 Required Middleware to support [cider-spy](https://github.com/jonpither/cider-spy).
+Also runs standalone to act as a hub for cider-spy-nrepls to communicate with each other.

 ## Hub